O-I/postmates/README.md

 #### POST /v1/customers/:customer_id/deliveries/:delivery_id/return

 Cancel an ongoing delivery that was already picked up and create a delivery that is a reverse of the original.
 The items will get returned to the original pickup location.
-Returns a `Delivery` object.
+Returns a `Postmates::Delivery` object.

 ```ruby
 @client.cancel('del_K9gEsDNuPJ-lLV')